 What can you do if you believe you are being treated unfairly or your rights are not being respected?
-If it is about discrimination, call the Office for Civil Rights

 If you have any problems, concerns, or complaints and need to request coverage, or make an appeal, Chapter 7 of this document tells what you can do.